SeeThru-Networks/Interface/README.md

 # Introduction
-The Feed Interface is the command line method of uploading a set of feed results to SeeThru Networks for distrubtion to users.
+The Feed Interface is the command line method of uploading a set of feed results to SeeThru Networks for distribution to users.
 We handle the process of feed result distribution via our platform which allows you to focus on creating feeds.

 ## Feeds